Close Alert Banner

 Individuals and families play a vital role in preparing for times of crisis when emergency services and other government resources may be strained.
 It is important for citizens to prepare to take care of themselves for at least three days.

 Emergency preparedness is everyone's responsibility.
-Residents and visitors are encouraged to know the potential risks and hazards, and to plan ahead: be prepared!
+Water levels can rise fast.
+Residents and visitors are encouraged to know the potential risks and hazards, and to plan ahead.
+Be prepared!

 Follow these three easy steps toward emergency preparedness for your family and household.